wascc/wascc-dev-site/content/tutorials/native-provider/create_project.md

 * `capability_id` - This function returns the capability ID of the capability provider.
 This is _not_ a globally unique identifier, but an identifier of the _capability abstraction_ for which this library is a provider.
 For example, we'll be using `wascc:keyvalue` in the rest of this tutorial to provide an in-memory key-value store and we'll see that the Redis key-value store also uses that same capability ID. **NOTE** that only 1 capability provider per capability ID can be loaded into the same host runtime.
 * `name` - This function returns a human-readable (log-friendly) name of the capability provider that should also include the name of the specific implementation.
 For example, a Redis key-value provider might return the string `"Key-Value Provider (Redis)"`
 * `configure_dispatch` - Each capability provider will handle this function call _once_ during its lifetime.
 A dispatcher is supplied to each provider to give it a means with which it can communicate with the host runtime (and, by extension, that runtime's hosted actors)
 * `handle_call` - If an actor sends a message to a capability provider to make use of that capability, that message will arrive via this function.
-Capability providers _must_ handle the `OP_CONFIGURE` and the `OP_REMOVE_ACTOR` operations, even if they are ignored/return an empty vector.
+Capability providers _must_ handle the `OP_BIND_ACTOR` and the `OP_REMOVE_ACTOR` operations, even if they are ignored/return an empty vector.

 ## Compiling